Special Interest Tracks

 Global Health (GH) Track

-Lead Faculty: Dr. Victoria Udezi, M.D. and Dr. Kimberly Aparicio, M.D.
+Lead Faculty: Dr. Victoria Udezi, M.D. and Nora Gimpel, M.D.

-It is therefore the mission of the GH track to train residents in the core competencies of global health education, thereby preparing them to care for diverse populations in the United States and abroad.
-The curriculum consists of at least one two-week clinical experience outside of the US, the “INMED” (international medicine) online modules, point-of-care ultrasound training, and longitudinal research and academic opportunities.
+It is therefore the mission of the GH track to advance global health equity through mutually beneficial and sustainable partnerships that train residents in the core competencies of global health education, preparing them to care for diverse populations in the United States and abroad.
+The curriculum consists of at least one two-week clinical experience nationally or internationally.
+Residents also participate in coursework to receive a diploma in international medicine and public health and gain additional procedural skills, longitudinal research, and academic opportunities.

 Generally, 2 residents are accepted into this track per year.